hakimel/reveal.js/README.md

 <img src="https://static.slid.es/support/reveal.js-vertical-slides.gif" width="450">

 #### Navigation Mode
 You can finetune the reveal.js navigation behavior by using the `navigationMode` config option.
-Note that these options are only useful for presnetations that use a mix of horizontal and vertical slides.
+Note that these options are only useful for presentations that use a mix of horizontal and vertical slides.
 The following navigation modes are available:

 | Value                         | Description |
 | :---------------------------  | :---------- |